Pagination

 }

-Below is an example of how you could page through all bookings with a Javascript while loop.
+Below is an example of paging through all bookings with a JavaScript `while` loop:

 Paging through bookings